linkedin/css-blocks/README.md

    must be legal CSS identifiers.
-4. Class - All CSS classes within the block are styles that are specific to that block and must only be applied to HTML elements contained in the document subtree.
+4. Class - All CSS classes within the block are styles that are specific to that block and must only be applied to HTML elements contained in the block's root element's subtree.
-5. Substate - A Substate is like a state except that it belongs to a single Class within the Block.
-Substates can have the same name as other states and substates but they are distinct from each other except by convention.
+5. Substate - A Substate is like a state except that it belongs to a single class within the block.
+Substates can have the same name as other states and substates but they are distinct from each other except by developer convention.

 Syntax
 ------